connorpassingby/bookmarked/README.md

     </VirtualHost>
     ```

-4. open your system's hosts file, which is located in:
+4. open your system's hosts file on vscode/any text editor. file is located in:

     ```
     C:\Windows\System32\drivers\etc\hosts